valentindeaconu/terraform-provider-func/README.md

 ### Remote libraries

-The func provider integrates with go-getter, so you can fetch your libraries at runtime from any remote source, using the exact same sources you will provide for your modules.
+The func provider integrates go-getter under the hood, so you can fetch your libraries at runtime from any remote source, using the exact same sources you will provide for your modules.

 ### Terraform Language-server support

-By annotating your functions with JSDoc descriptions, the func provider will gather those comments and communicate them to the language-server, so you can see what you are doing directly from your IDE.
+By annotating your functions with descriptions (JSDoc for JavaScript), the func provider will gather those comments and communicate them to the language-server, so you can see what you are doing directly from your IDE.

 ### Multiple runtimes